Riding the Trend or Protecting Profits | SeaWorld Entertainment Inc. (SEAS)

 Citigroup gave a rating of “Neutral” to SEAS, setting the target price at $52 in the report published on March 08th of the current year.

-After a stumble in the market that brought SEAS to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.63% of gains for the given period.
+After a stumble in the market that brought SEAS to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -8.11% of loss for the given period.

 Insider Trading